Not ready to instrument and deploy components? We’ve got you covered with an app that can send demo traces to your Distributed Tracing.

-HotROD (Rides on Demand) is a demo application that consists of several microservices that send requests to each other.
-The application is used to illustrate the use of the OpenTracing API.
+HotROD (Rides on Demand) is a demo application, created by Logz.io, that consists of several microservices that send requests to each other.
+The application illustrates the use of the OpenTracing API.
 It can be run standalone, but requires a Jaeger backend to view the traces.

 The HotROD (Rides on Demand) application generates a web page with four customer buttons to order a car to the customer’s business to pick up passengers or merchandise for delivery to a desired location.

 Clicking a button sends a request to the backend, which generates a trace.
 The app responds with the car license number and estimated time of arrival (ETA).